How much does coworking cost?

 The space's staff and services

-- Receptionists who can direct guests to your business or take calls on your behalf
+- Receptionists who can direct guests to your business, take calls on your behalf, or take care of mail addressed to your company

 - Cleaning staff who’ll keep the space (and your desk) spotless